GMUEClab/ecj/trunk/contrib/drm/ec/drm/app/tutorial6/readme.txt

-# Copyright 2007 by Alberto Cuesta Cañada and Instituto
+# Copyright 2007 by Alberto Cuesta Caï¿½ada and Instituto
-# Tecnológico de Informática
+# Tecnolï¿½gico de Informï¿½tica

 This example illustrates how to implement a Master/Slave model using DRM for a simple problem.